Freiling87/CCU/CCU/Scratchpad.md

   - DW

 #	C	Chunk Editor
-##		C	Hotkeys
+##		CT	Hotkeys
-###			C	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
+###			T	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
-- Trying calling SetDirection() after these both
-  - Remove this now that other works
-- Attempting test on LEFT ARROW ONLY, without ability to toggle off yet.
-  - This worked.
-Distribute the changes.
+- Distributed the changes from the LeftArrow approach.
+Test that it was done right.
 ###			C	F9 - Quickload
 - Maybe try this through calling menus and sending a ButtonHelper as Pressed.
   - Proposed: